stig/www.brautaset.org/_posts/2013-08-05-spray-routing-error-handling.md

 tags: [Development, Scala]
 ---

 I've recently taken a lot of inspiration from a blog post titled [Akka and Spray](http://blog.eigengo.com/blog_posts/akka-spray) over at the Eigengo blog.
-It covers a lot of ground and comes highly recommended if you are learning Scala, Akka &amp; Spray.
+It covers a lot of ground and comes highly recommended if you are learning Scala, Akka & Spray.
 The only thing I didn't like was how it handled marshalling of errors, and I intend to show a better way here.

 Imagine an endpoint to register a user.
 It should either return the user or a failure.
 If the user already exist, we want to return a 400 error, otherwise a 500 will do.
 Here's my exceptionHandler: